-The REALM field contains the realm extracted from the username in the form 'holby.nhs.uk' and the CSI contains the Calling Station ID of the device making the authentication request (the user's device).
+The REALM field contains the realm of the user in the form 'holby.nhs.uk' and the CSI contains the Calling Station ID of the device making the authentication request (the user's device).
 More on the CSI later.

-Last update: 2024/05/16 08:31
+Last update: 2024/05/15 10:31